My Day in Court

 She knew and I knew the chances of the City of Houston ever re-opening this stupid little case were slim and none.
 But of course it was her duty to point it out.

-That's when I noticed the woman next to me was glaring daggers at me.
+That's when I noticed the ticket woman next to me was glaring daggers at me.
 She had her arms crossed and looked very angry.
 Hmm.
-Obviously this was another person who cared more than she should.
+Obviously this was another person who cared a lot more about this case than she should.
 This woman did not like me.

 I looked at her and asked if she was the person who had written the ticket.
 She nodded that I was correct, but said nothing.